swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-6-orchestrate-the-workflow-with-a-cicd-pipeline/index.md

 cat google-service-account-key.json
 ```

-Store the output as a CI/CD Variable by going to **Settings** from the top header of your GitHub repository.
+Store the output as a CI/CD variable by going to the **Settings** section from the top header of your GitHub repository.
 Select **Secrets > Actions** and select **New repository secret**.
 Create a new variable named `GCP_SERVICE_ACCOUNT_KEY` with the output value of the Google Service Account key file as its value.Save the variable by selecting "Add secret".

 At the root level of your Git repository, create a GitHub Workflow configuration file `.github/workflows/mlops.yml`.